 How to Make Homemade Hummus

 Like I said, even before my oldest daughter began a strict gluten free diet we all loved hummus.
 We once bought large packages at Costco but not anymore.
 OH MY is homemade so much better, and cheaper!
+This is how to cook garbanzo beans, but we will show you the faster method with canned!

 I think we seriously tried all the different brands and flavors on the market at the beginning of this journey.
 From garlic, to plain, everything bagel and roasted red pepper they all had something that we liked but wanted to slightly tweak to our liking.